North Korea has great potential for economic growth: observers

-has great potential for economic development, if its decision to halt nuclear and missile tests can lead to further détente and persuade the world to reconsider relaxing economic sanctions against the country, said Chinese observers on Sunday.
+North Korea has great potential for economic development, if its decision to halt nuclear and missile tests can lead to further détente and persuade the international community to consider relaxing economic sanctions against the country, said Chinese observers on Sunday.

 Chinese observers believe North Korea's move comes as it prepares for historic summits with South Korea and the US, and its efforts should receive a positive response.
 If the peninsula is denuclearized, North Korea's potential for development will help Pyongyang to achieve its economic goals.